jlwilliamson/sky-island_parasites/README.md

-# Analysis scripts for Williamson et al. 2019, 'community composition of sky-island parasites in Audubon's Warblers'
+# Analysis for Williamson et al. 2019, 'community composition of sky-island parasites in Audubon's Warblers'

 Code and files for Williamson et al. 2019 "Community composition of sky-island parasites in Audubon's Warblers", International Journal for Parasitology: 10.1016/j.ijpara.2018.11.012